h1meji/fusion-plus/README.md

 # FUSION+

+*Fusion+* is an open-source Minecraft cheat developed for the Minecraft versions 1.7.10 and 1.8.9.
+It includes a variety of modules for combat, visual, movement, inventory, and utility, as well as a dedicated injector and internal GUI.

 This project is based on the original **Fusion** by [deity](https://www.youtube.com/@x64x70) and [redacted](), which is no longer maintained. *Fusion+* aims to carry the project forward with additional features, optimizations, and enhancements for personal use as well as for developers seeking a solid foundation for further customization.

 ---